Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 `Version Control` box is set to `Git`, paste in the following links, and choose where you want them to be downloaded to.

+>Note: if you're on Windows, you may also need to install git (it should give you a button to do so)
+>to be able to clone the projects.

 The links you'll want to use are in the __Important Links__ section above.

 After the projects are open, you'll want to view the starter code by entering the following command into the terminal